 6. You Need Social Media Savvy

-Do you have a social media strategy for Twitter, LinkedIn, Facebook, and Harvest?
+Do you have a social media strategy for Twitter, LinkedIn, and Facebook?
 Do you regularly and consistently post fresh and educational content for your highly targeted prospects?
 Do you have a personal and a business account, and do your employees have social accounts as well?
-Do you know what Harvest is?
 A fractional CMO can help develop and execute a strategy to distribute your ideas, content and brand via social media – in a way that gets you leads while you’re sleeping.

 7. You Need Search Engine Optimization Expertise